A news clipping online states that a church closed its food bank “because it attracted poor people.” Is the story real or a hoax?

 Ms. Prossen praised the work done by food banks, and said the church will still collect food for baskets but focus more on people’s spiritual hunger.

 Surges in sharing of the story above peaked in August through September in 2011.
-It reappeared in heavy circulation in February 2013, and again in late January 2014.
+It reappeared in heavy circulation in February 2013, and circulated with high frequency several times in 2014.

 The image above attributes this story to The Ottawa Citizen, but the article in the image does not appear to be archived online.
-There is, however, a follow-up story which can be verified from CBC News dated Feburary 21, 2000 in which the church defends its decision.
+There is, however, a follow-up story which can be verified from CBC News dated February 21, 2000 in which the church defends its decision and disputes the details in the report.

 In this follow-up, we read that Ms. Prossen had only been the church’s minister for two months at that time, and that some in the congregation wanted the food bank to remain.
-She also denied the report that the bank was shut down due to “street people” but due to other situations which she did not describe.
+She denied the report that the bank was shut down due to “street people” but due to other situations including concerns that it was not covered by the church’s insurance.
+Prossen also cited other unspecified “unpleasant” and “unfortunate” situations which also led to the decision to close the food bank.

 Charlotte Prossen, who was hired out of the U.S. in 1999, has not been with the church since the year of this incident.